AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ---
 # Personalization at scale

 Personalization at scale allows businesses to meet customer expectations and deliver customized experiences to every customer on every channel in real time. ​Personalization at scale means that your business has the ability to personalize any and every customer touchpoint based on immediate context and previously observed behavior.
-The goal is to present the most relevant and personalized experience possible every time, in real time.
+The goal is to present the most relevant and personalized experience possible every time.

 For an overview of Personalization at Scale, download the [_Getting Started with Pesonalization at Scale_](https://business.adobe.com/resources/reports/getting-started-with-personalization-at-scale.html) report.